Metro Manila Skyway

 The Metro Manila Skyway, officially the Metro Manila Skyway System (MMSS) or simply the Skyway, is an elevated highway serving as the main expressway of Metro Manila, Philippines.
 It connects the North and South Luzon Expressways (NLEX and SLEX) with access to Ninoy Aquino International Airport via the NAIA Expressway (NAIAX).
-It is the first fully grade-separated highway in the Philippines and one of the longest elevated highways in the world, with a total length of approximately 39.2 km.
+It is the first fully grade-separated highway in the Philippines, one of the longest elevated highways in the world with a total length of approximately 39.2 km.

 The expressway runs above major existing highways in Metro Manila and the San Juan River.
 It passes through the highly urbanized areas of Caloocan, Malabon, Quezon City, San Juan, Mandaluyong, Manila, Makati, Pasay, Taguig, Parañaque, and Muntinlupa, easing congestion on other major thoroughfares.
 The Skyway is accessible to Class 1 vehicles (i.e. cars, vans, motorcycles 400 cc and above, pick-up trucks, and SUVs), Class 2 vehicles, and public utility vehicles (PUVs).
 Previously, Class 2 vehicles and PUVs were banned due to the construction of the SLEX Elevated Extension Project in Muntinlupa.